 If you decide to wash your leather jacket at home, you will need to be prepared to devote several days to the process and properly condition the leather after it has been washed.
 Think about your skin.
 Leather is the skin of an animal.
 If you dry it out with harsh soaps, it will crack and feel stiff.

 Begin by emptying all pockets of the jacket and turn it inside out.
 Fill a large sink or plastic storage container with lukewarm water.
 Add a small amount of a gentle liquid detergent recommended for hand washing delicate items (like Woolite) and swish to disperse through the water.

 Completely submerge the leather jacket.
 Swish through the water to be sure the entire lining is wet.
 Gently squeeze the solution through the lining.
-Allow to soak for ten minutes or so.
-If there are specific stains, use a soft bristled brush to help lift those away.
+Allow it to soak for ten minutes or so.
+If there are specific stains, use a soft-bristled brush to help lift those away.

 When it is time to rinse the jacket, lift the jacket out of the soapy solution.
 DO NOT WRING.
 Simply squeeze out the excess moisture.
 Fill the sink with clean water and rinse.
 You may need to change the water several times to remove all of the soap and soil.

 After you have washed your coat with a gentle detergent, turn it right outside and hang it over a bathtub to air dry.
 Use a sturdy wooden or padded hanger to prevent marks on the shoulders.
 Never hang in direct sunlight or near a heat source.
 It may take two to three days for the coat to dry completely.